JimQing/Algorithm-training/README.md

 [16] The stack containing the find-min function
 [17] Determine whether the sequence is the pop sequence of the stack [18] Print a binary tree from top to bottom
+[19] Determine whether an array is a subsequent traversal of a binary search tree